Al Wilson

-Aldra Kauwa Wilson (born June 21, 1977) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for eight seasons.
-He played college football for the University of Tennessee, and was recognized as a consensus All-American.
-Wilson was drafted by the Denver Broncos in the first round of the 1999 NFL Draft, and played his entire professional career for the Broncos.
+Aldra Kauwa Wilson (born June 21, 1977) is an American former professional football player who was a linebacker for eight seasons with the Denver Broncos of the National Football League (NFL).
+He played college football for the Tennessee Volunteers, earning consensus All-American honors.
+Wilson was selected by the Denver Broncos in the first round of the 1999 NFL draft, and played his entire professional career for the Broncos.
 He was a five-time Pro Bowl selection and a two-time All-Pro selection.

-Early years
+Early life

 Wilson was born in Jackson, Tennessee.
 He was an All-American performer at Jackson Central-Merry High School in Jackson, as named by BlueChip Illustrated, Max Emfinger, SuperPrep, and recruiting analyst Tom Lemming.
 In addition, he was named to the Tennessee all-state team.
 Wilson was both a linebacker and running back at Jackson Central-Merry, rushing for 1,160 yards and 15 touchdowns in his senior season.
 He rushed for over 1,000 yards in three seasons in high school, two as a running back and one as a quarterback.
 In addition to football, he starred in track and basketball.